Valve, the company behind Counter-Strike 2, has just revealed new rules for CS2 esports events organizers.

 The new rules seem to favor high-ranking teams, ensuring they receive invitations to Tier 1 Ranked events.

-This could lead to more consistent participation from top squads, potentially raising the overall competitive level of premier tournaments (and big money also).
+This could lead to more consistent participation from top squads, potentially raising the overall competitive level of premier tournaments.

 However, it may also make it more challenging for up-and-coming teams to break into the upper echelons of competitive play.

-For more information, be sure to check out the official Valve Github Page.
+For more information, be sure to check out the official Valve website.
 And hey, don’t forget to subscribe to Gaming Foodle for all the latest and greatest in gaming news!